SwezyDev/RAT-Vulnerabilities/README.md

 >
 > **This repository is strictly for legitimate security research, defensive testing, and education.** Do **NOT** use any material here to attack systems, exfiltrate data, or otherwise cause harm.
 Any runnable or potentially harmful code has been intentionally sanitized or converted to non-executable examples.
 >
-> If you are a researcher and need access to a working artifact for verified, lawful research, contact the maintainer with proof of institutional affiliation or a clear research plan.
-Contact: contact@swezy.dev
->
 > If you believe content here violates GitHub policies, or if GitHub has restricted access to this repo, please contact the maintainer so we can address the concern immediately.

 ---